First, a little history about The Royal Life Saving Society

 The Club was originally formed so a group of men (who trained in life saving at Ithaca Baths) could compete at the Australian Royal Life Saving Championship held in Hobart Tasmania, on 12 March 1954.
 A new Royal Life Saving Club for men was unusual at the time, as Surf Clubs catered for men, while most Royal Life Saving Clubs had female members.
 A Notice announcing the Queensland Team (from The Courier Mail Newspaper) dated 25 February 1954 is shown on the right mentioning Club members.

 The Ithaca Baths was the home of life Saving in Queensland at the time, with the pool leasee being Mr Frank Venning, who held senior position in both the Royal Life Saving Society and the Surf Life Saving Association.
 The Ithaca Baths being the home to both organisations, and hence an important name to the Club.
 Club verbal history is that Frank Venning said to the men, “its time you boys stopped messing around and form a Club”.
 By the late 1950s and early 1960s the Club had grown to a reasonable size.
 During this time, patrols commenced at Bulcock Beach, Caloundra.

-The Club is not affiliated with Surf Life Saving Australia (SLSA), and is independant of SLSA, being affiliated with The Royal Life Saving Society of Qld Inc. Whilst our operations, training and manuals are very similar (in many cases almost identical), the Club operates under The 'Royal Life Saving' umbrela.
+The Club is not affiliated with Surf Life Saving Australia (SLSA), and is independent of SLSA, being affiliated with The Royal Life Saving Society Queensland Inc. Whilst our operations, training and manuals are very similar (in many cases almost identical), the Club operates under The ‘Royal Life Saving’ umbrella.

 As the Surf Life Saving movement had its beginnings from Royal Life Saving, many of the main qualification are the same, for example the Club runs a Bronze Medallion ® which is very similar to the Surf Life Saving Bronze Medallion ®.